Tutorial 4: Channel file and coregistration MEG-MRI

 MegRefCoef: Noise compensation matrix for CTF recordings, which is computed by the CTF systems, based on some other sensors that are located far away from the head.

 Projector: SSP projectors used for denoising purposes.

-TransfMeg / TransfMegLabel: Transformations that were applied to the positions of the MEG sensors to bring them in the Brainstorm coordinate system (as Brainstorm and CTF coordinate systems are the same, this field is empty).
+TransfMeg / TransfMegLabel: Transformations that were applied to the positions of the MEG sensors to bring them in the Brainstorm coordinate system.

 TransfEeg / TransfEegLabel: Same for the position of the EEG electrodes.